JavaScript: const vs. let vs. var - What's the difference?

 const

-is short for “constant”, which alludes to how it operates- in that once
+const is short for “constant”, which alludes to how it operates- in that once

-you’ve assigned a value to a variable using const
+you’ve assigned a value to a variable using const, you may NOT change what

 that variable is assigned to.
 In other words a variable assigned using const